Skip to content

 Cathedrals of the Working Class: Rabenhof in Early Spring

-After the devastations of World War I and facing huge societal and economic challenges the people of Vienna craved for change.
-A special problem were the poor living conditions of the working class, which very often lived in large tenements without warm water and communal toilets on the corridors.
-Large families lived in small apartments and very often they had to accomodate additional roomers to afford the overpriced rent.
-For these and other reasons the Socialist Party of Austria (SPĂ–) was voted into power and planned a radical rethinking of the city in the 1920s.
-Large and modern communal building called Gemeindebauten were to be built with large inner yards for the workers to gather and thick walls to protect them.
-Among the first ones to be built was the Rabenhof in the 3rd Viennese district.
-Today known among Austrians mostly for the theater with the same name, which is located at the spot were the gathering hall for the workers used to be.
-The rent in these buildings was much lower and affordable, at the same time though the standard of living was much higher with private toilets, launderettes, private parks and a kindergarten.
-The same is true today as every 4th Viennese of different economic backgrounds lives in a Gemeindewohnung, around 3.500 of them in the Rabenhof building.
+After the devastations of World War I and facing enormous societal and economic challenges, the people of Vienna craved change.
+A particular problem was the working class’s poor living conditions; they often lived in large tenements without warm water and communal toilets in the corridors.
+Large families lived in small apartments, and they often had to accommodate additional roomers to afford the overpriced rent.
+For these and other reasons, the Socialist Party of Austria (SPÖ) was voted into power and planned a radical rethinking of the city in the 1920s.
+Large and modern communal buildings called Gemeindebauten were to be built with large inner yards for the workers to gather and thick walls to protect them.
+Among the first ones made was the Rabenhof in the 3rd Viennese district.
+Today, it is known among Austrians mainly for the theater with the same name, where the workers’ gathering hall used to be.
+The rent in these buildings was much lower and affordable; at the same time, the standard of living was much higher, with private toilets, launderettes, private parks, and a kindergarten.
+The same is true today: every 4th Viennese of different economic backgrounds lives in a Gemeindewohnung, around 3.500 in the Rabenhof building.

 test